silverstripe/silverstripe-ckan-registry/README.md

 When requests are made from the SilverStripe CMS, a `SilverStripe\CKANRegistry\Service\ClientInterface` implementation is used.
 This service is responsible for making requests to a CKAN API from the backend.
 It must be passed a `Resource` model, and will return the raw response from the API endpoint for that `Resource` via the `getData()` method.
+Optionally, you can also pass an "action" and an "id" field name from the `Resource`.
+These will be used to determine which endpoint action on the CKAN API is used, and which `Resource` field is used as the "id" argument in the request.

+Two methods are available for quick retrieval of data:

+* `getPackage()`: Returns the metadata for the dataset ("package_show" action in CKAN)
+* `getSearchData()`: Returns the column information for the given package ("datastore_search" action in CKAN)

 The default implementation of this interface is `SilverStripe\CKANRegistry\Service\Client`, which uses GuzzleHttp to communicate with the CKAN API endpoint.
 You can configure additional Guzzle options via the extension point in `getClientOptions()` if needed, for example if configuring proxy settings for the requests.

 ## Versioning